hpiercehoffman/AC215_FlavorFusion/README.md

 - `--max_target_length`: Maximum number of tokens for each summary review.
 Tokens beyond this length will be truncated.
 - `--subset_dataset_to`: Number of data points to use if not training on the entire dataset; this is primarily a debugging option when checking if the training script works.
 - `--lr`: Learning rate for training.
 We train with a lower learning rate when using pre-trained weights, since the model doesn't have to start from a random initialization.
-- `batch_size`: Number of data points to be processed in each batch.
+- `--batch_size`: Number of data points to be processed in each batch.
 - `--num_train_epochs`: Number of epochs to train for.

 When training on a single Nvidia L4 GPU with a batch size of 1 and all data points subsampled to the longest 5 reviews with no data augmentation, each epoch takes about 2.25 hours.